 These quick & easy pan fried chow mein noodles is a simple and authentic Chinese dish made with just a few ingredients in a single pan, making it a delicious dinner option to cook at home.
 The noodles are stir fried in a savory stir-fry sauce with vegetables.
 These stir-fried noodles are so delicious and the recipe is customizable to your liking!

-Mix together the stir-fry sauce by combining light soy sauce, dark soy sauce, oyster sauce, sugar, msg if using, and water.
+In a small bowl, add the light soy sauce, dark soy sauce, oyster sauce, sugar, msg if using, and chicken stock.
+Mix until combined.

+Bring a large pot of water to a boil over high heat.
 Blanch the fresh chow mein noodles for 10 seconds, then drain and rinse off excess starch.
-Pat dry any excess moisture from the noodles.
+Pat dry any excess moisture from the noodles with paper towels.
 If you are using pre-cooked fresh noodles, you can skip this step.

-Add the chow mein noodles and work quickly to stir fry and separate the noodles and combine them with the onions.
-Add 2 additional tablespoons of oil to properly coat the noodles.
-Turn the heat to high and continue to stir fry for 2-3 minutes until your noodles begin to to crisp up.
+Add the chow mein noodles and work quickly to stir fry and separate the noodles and combine them with the onions and scallions.
+Add the remaining 2 tablespoons of oil to the noodles.
+Continue stir frying over high heat, mixing and tossing for 2-3 minutes until the noodles begin to char in places.

 Add the premixed stir-fry sauce and toss the noodles to combine.
 Continue stir frying for 3-4 minutes until the sauce has fully absorbed into the noodles.
 Toss in the scallion greens and bean sprouts and stir fry for another minute.
 Plate and enjoy!